Read More »

 In 2009, Jessica Wilson received her Master of Arts in Professional Writing at Kennesaw State University.
 She was awarded the Robert Hill Award for Graduate Writing from Kennesaw State University in 2009.
 She holds a Bachelor of Arts in English from the University of South Carolina Upstate and also attended Furman University as an undergraduate.
 She is currently working on revisions of her first novel when not listening to the great imaginings of her young daughter or the endless barking of her rescue dog.
 Please direct any questions about GAYA, Red Clay Writers Conference, or the Georgia Writers Association in general to email@example.com

-Jenny Sadre-Orafai is the author of Paper, Cotton, Leather and Malak.
+Jenny Sadre-Orafai is the author of Paper, Cotton, Leather and Malak and co-author of Book of Levitations.
 Her poetry has appeared in Cream City Review, Ninth Letter, The Cortland Review, Hotel Amerika, The Pinch, and other journals.
-Her prose has appeared in Los Angeles Review, The Rumpus, South Loop Review, Fourteen Hills, The Collagist, and other journals.
-She is co-founding editor of Josephine Quarterlyand an Associate Professor of English at Kennesaw State University.
+Her prose has appeared in Los Angeles Review, The Rumpus, and Fourteen Hills, and other journals.
+She is a co-founding editor of Josephine Quarterly and a Professor of English at Kennesaw State University.

 The Business of Writing